halfundecided/web-programming-stevens/web-programming-1/lecture-notes/lecture02/README.md

 ### Require
 There is a special, global function called `require`, which will allow you to import code from other files, packages, etc.
 When you require a file/package, you will be accessing whatever the programmer assigned to be exported in that file.
 From there, you can use the code.

+### Make the code requirable
+There is another global variable called `module`, which has a property called `exports` on it: `module.exports`.
+You can export anything you want: a function, a number, or an object that allows you to do any combination of these things.

+## Error Checking Module Methods
+### Error Checking